Resolution through mediation

 The two most common topics of dispute that our Assistance team receives are security deposit returns and disputes over the responsibility for repairs and maintenance.

 In a recent example, the tenant was moving out at the end of the lease term and the landlord did not have a security deposit in place.
-There were outstanding unpaid invoices from the make-good of the air-conditioning system and there were questions as to whether the system had been maintained by the tenant as required in the lease.
+There were outstanding unpaid invoices from the make good of the air-conditioning system and there were questions as to whether the system had been maintained by the tenant as required in the lease.
 The landlord requested mediation through the QSBC in the hope of reaching an agreement.

-It is crucial for both tenants and landlords to be fully aware of their obligations under the lease agreement to prevent such disputes from occurring.
 Regular maintenance and the proper documentation of any changes or damages to the property can greatly simplify the process of returning a security deposit.
 This proactive approach encourages both tenants and landlords to maintain open communication lines and address concerns promptly, long before the lease ends.
+By following these best practices, tenants and landlords can often resolve disputes amicably and avoid the more formal and time-consuming procedures like those at QCAT.

 For more helpful information like this, subscribe to receive the QSBC newsletter.